 Contests within your dispensary can also incentivize your staff to work faster and upsell more often.
 Point of sale analytics can help you monitor sales for these contests.
 If you’re a Dutchie customer, this is as easy as checking out your Dutchie Analytics.

 Every contest should have a tangible reward; a gift card to a local glass shop; a vaping device or battery; brand swag, etc. Position the prize as the result of an attainable but significant sales goal.
-Your 420 revenue will spike, and the commitment to increasing product sales will follow naturally.
+Your 420 revenue will spike, and the commitment to increasing cannabis sales will follow naturally.

 The average budtender considers sample products a benefit.
 Samples tend to come from vendors who want feedback on a new product or a wholesaler trying to get their product into a new store.
 One of the most exciting things about being a budtender is testing the product as homework.
 This gives them an opportunity to leverage their expertise in customer conversations about products, drawing from their own personal experiences.
 Samples are an incredible incentive for budtenders.